By Pradeep Pandey · Co-Founder · 26 min read · Updated

 SimpleScheduleAI handles configuration maintenance as part of the service.
 The nurse manager sends an update (new hire, credential renewal, availability change) and it is processed by the SimpleScheduleAI team.
 The nurse manager never logs into a backend configuration screen.
 For a full walkthrough of how SimpleScheduleAI delivers nurse scheduling as a service, see how it works.

-How Does the Cost Structure Compare?
+How Do the Cost Structures of the Two Models Compare?

 Both Aladtec and SimpleScheduleAI have pricing that is not publicly listed; contact each vendor for a quote.
 The more useful comparison for a Critical Access Hospital is total cost of ownership: license fee plus implementation labor plus ongoing scheduling and maintenance labor, calculated at the nurse manager’s hourly rate over twelve months.